OpenDMA/opendma-spec/OpenDMA-Spec.md

 > extends (§8.5) the class info object referenced by the `opendma:ReferenceClass` property of the property info object (§9) it
 > is contained in.

+> Note:
+> Choice value objects cover only a subset of scalar value types (§2.1).
+For example, there are no choice values for the “Content” data type.

 #### §12 Failure messages

 The object model knows a set of distinguished failure messages for the read / write operations (§5):